Callanish Stones: Interpretation

 Alexander Thom and Gerald Hawkins suggested that the stones were a prehistoric lunar observatory.
 Others have proposed a relationship between the stones, the moon and the Clisham range in Harris.
 Critics of these theories argue that several alignments are likely to exist purely by chance in any such structure, and many factors such as the weathering and displacement of the stones over the millennia mean there can be no certainty of any alignments, original or otherwise.

 In folklore

-According to one tradition, the Callanish Stones were petrified giants who would not convert to Christianity.
+According to one tradition, the Calanais Stones were petrified giants who would not convert to Christianity.
 In the 17th century the people of Lewis were calling the stones fir bhrèige ("false men").
 Another legend is that early on midsummer morning an entity known as the "Shining One" walks the length of the avenue, his coming heralded by the call of the cuckoo.